Two Failures of Self-Consistency in the Multi-Step Reasoning of LLMs: Introduction

 \section{Introduction}

 An important property of logically valid machine learning systems is \emph{self-consistency} -- \emph{i.e.}, the requirement that no two statements given by the system are contradictory.
-Pre-trained large language models (LLMs), despite demonstrating impressive few-shot accuracy on a variety of logical and multi-step reasoning tasks, often give inconsistent responses to questions \citep{mitchell2022enhancing, kassner-etal-2021-beliefbank} and factual knowledge-seeking prompts \citep{elazar_measuring_2021}.
-Without self-consistency, it is difficult to consider LLMs reliable or trustworthy systems.

-\citet{elazar_measuring_2021} defines self-consistency as the invariance of an LLM's responses across different types of semantics-preserving \emph{prompt transformations}.
+Pre-trained large language models (LLMs), despite demonstrating impressive few-shot accuracy on a variety of multi-step reasoning tasks, often give inconsistent responses to questions \citep{mitchell2022enhancing, kassner-etal-2021-beliefbank} and factual knowledge-seeking prompts \citep{elazar_measuring_2021}.
+Without self-consistency, it is difficult to consider LLMs reliable or trustworthy systems. \citet{elazar_measuring_2021} defines self-consistency as the invariance of an LLM's responses across different types of semantics-preserving \emph{prompt transformations}.
 In this work, we seek to introduce and explore LLM self-consistency over two new types of transformations (shown in Figure \ref{fig:method}) that we argue are important for valid multi-step reasoning.

 \paragraph{Hypothetical Transformations} A \emph{hypothetical transformation} is an indirect phrasing of a prompt that queries the model for what its response would hypothetically be in some other context, such as ``what would your response to \texttt{<prompt>} be?'' or ``what would the next 5 words in your completion of \texttt{<prompt>} be?''
-Consistency over hypothetical transformations implies that an LLM has some stored knowledge or computational sub-graph for determining what its response would be to some prompt $p$ without explicitly being prompted with exactly $p$ itself.
+Consistency over hypothetical transformations implies that an LLM has some stored knowledge or computational path for determining what its response would be to some prompt $p$ without explicitly being prompted with exactly $p$ itself.
 This can be useful for prompts involving multi-step reasoning, where the LLM must have knowledge of its responses to the earlier steps in order to compute its responses to downstream steps.
-For example, given the prompt ``What is the runtime of the best movie of 2022'' the LLM must either have stored or computed its response to ``what is the best movie of 2022?'' in order to answer the full prompt.
+Like in Figure \ref{fig:method}, given the prompt ``What is the runtime of the best movie of 2022'' the LLM must either have stored or computed its response to ``what is the best movie of 2022?'' in order to answer the full prompt.